Florida Nursing Home Attorney

 While it may be impossible to totally eliminate the possibility of nursing home abuse, there are things we, as loved ones, can do to minimize the potential of our family members becoming a statistic.
 Visiting loved ones frequently and unannounced is probably the single most effective way of discouraging nursing home abuse.
 Talk to the staff and other residents.
 Observe how staff interacts with the residents.
 Please keep in mind that just because someone gives up their home to live in a nursing home they do not give up their rights or dignity.
 If you suspect abuse is occurring, even to someone other than your family member, report it to the nursing home administration, state and federal authorities.
 If you see one instance of abuse there are undoubtedly others that you are not seeing.

-If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, experienced attorney to advise you of your legal rights.
+If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, Florida nursing home attorney to advise you of your legal rights.
 The Law Office of Dan Newlin & Partners is dedicated to protecting those rights.
 We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
 You are encouraged to call our office at (407) 888-8000 any time for a free consultation and it would be an honor to answer any questions you may have.

 I sincerely hope that you find this information helpful.
 If you have any questions concerning what to do after an nursing home violation case, or what option are available to you, please feel free to call or contact us, at anytime for answers, information and/or a free consultation.